Pull to refresh

 Overview

-For over two centuries, scientists knew that the bark of tropical cinchona trees could cure malaria, but not how the trees actually built the molecule responsible — quinine.
-Researchers at the Max Planck Institute for Chemical Ecology have now mapped every enzymatic step in that construction, discovering a previously unknown intermediate compound and a surprise catalytic trick that nature uses to assemble quinine's distinctive molecular scaffold.
-They published the complete biosynthetic pathway in Nature on March 18, 2026.
+For over two centuries, scientists knew cinchona bark could cure malaria but not how the trees built quinine.
+Researchers at the Max Planck Institute for Chemical Ecology have mapped every enzymatic step, discovering a previously unknown intermediate and catalytic trick, and published the pathway in Nature on March 18, 2026.

-The discovery matters far beyond the lab.
-Quinine anchors a roughly two-billion-dollar global market and remains a frontline malaria treatment across Central Africa, yet its supply depends on plantations concentrated in politically fragile regions — chiefly the Democratic Republic of the Congo, which produces an estimated 55 percent of the world supply.
-By successfully rebuilding the pathway in engineered organisms, the team demonstrated that quinine can now be produced in controlled laboratory settings, potentially decoupling a critical medicine from the vagaries of tropical agriculture and geopolitics.
+Quinine anchors a roughly two-billion-dollar global market and is a frontline malaria treatment across Central Africa.
+Its supply depends on plantations in politically fragile regions — chiefly the Democratic Republic of the Congo, producing an estimated 55 percent of global supply.
+By rebuilding the pathway in engineered organisms, the team showed that quinine can now be produced in laboratory settings, freeing a critical malaria drug from supply risks tied to geopolitics and agriculture.

 Play on this story Voices Debate Predict